How We Serve

 We sponsored and participated in the 1st Multi-Club Installation of officers and members, a joint event celebrating the accomplishments of 20 Lions Clubs and 2 Leos Clubs.
 We have held many successful fundraisers, including a crab feed to assist those affected by Typhoon Haiyan in the Philippines.

 We have even bigger plans for the future, as more and more Lions Clubs get involved in this activity.

 Lions in Sight

 Our club often volunteers for Lions In Sight of California, at their warehouse and recycling center located in Vallejo, CA, sorting recycled eyeglasses.
 We also collect used eyeglasses in collection boxes distributed to offices and public spaces in our communities, and then transport them to the warehouse for sorting, grading, cleaning, and eventual redistribution to developing nations.
 Our club has also contributed in founding Lions in Sight Eye Clinics in the Philippines, with the first one founded in 2011 at the De La Salle University in Dasmariñas, Philippines.
 In 2018, an additional Eye Clinic was opened in Bayombong, Nueva Vizcaya, during our 2018 Medical Mission.

 Youth Exchange Program (YEP)

 Since the district's revival of it's Youth Exchange Program in LY 2015, our club has been one of the most active in hosting and accommodating Youth Exchange students from all over the world, including countries such as Denmark, Finland, Germany, Israel, Switzerland, China, and Japan.
-Our club is currently home to current Multiple District 4 (California) YEP Chairperson Lion Jun Valera, responsible for facilitating California students' trips to European countries.
+Our club is currently home to past Multiple District 4 (California) YEP Chairperson Lion Dr. Jun Valera, responsible for facilitating California students' trips to European countries.